Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 --

-- **Checked exceptions** are reported during compilation, because the compiler checks for the them and crashes if they are not _handled_.
+**Checked exceptions** are reported during compilation.
+These exceptions will crash the compiler if they are not _handled_.

 --

-- **Unchecked exceptions** are reported during execution and are not checked by the compiler.
+**Unchecked exceptions** are reported during execution.
+These exceptions are not checked by the compiler.
+Your program may crash if not _handled_ in your program.
-- It is possible the developers haven't created any code to _handle_ them, and so the program may crash if they occur during runtime.

 --

-- **It is wrong** to think of exceptions as being errors.
+Note: **It is wrong** to think of exceptions as being errors.

+--
--  **Errors**, in Java, are catastrophic failures that result from factors outside the control of the program, such as running out of memory.
--  Like unchecked exceptions, they cause the program to crash.
+**Errors**, in Java, are failures that result from factors outside the control of the program, such as running out of memory.
+Like unchecked exceptions, they cause the program to crash.

 ---